While setting goals to eat healthier, exercise more or lose weight is important, why not aim for something even more impactful?

 Be prepared: Learn to Stop the Bleed during a free workshop

-Borrego’s team has seen firsthand how knowledge is power.
+Joseph’s team has seen firsthand how knowledge is power.

-Sign-up to donate blood
+Sign up to donate blood

 Knowing how to stop bleeding can save someone’s life, but patients may also need donated blood to stay alive.